Actions you can take to help the U.K. rejoin

 Whenever you have an opportunity to vote, give your vote to whoever is most likely to beat the current government in your constituency, most likely to be Labour, LibDem, or Green.
 This may feel hard if you’re a member of a particular party and they are third or lower in your constituency, but remember there will be other constituencies where your party is second and other remainers there will be voting tactically for them.

 UPDATED: Recent comments from prominent Labour MPs around ’embracing’ brexit has led us to revise the above advice.
 Since it appears Labour policies on the EU will be little better than the Conservative’s, we now recommend using your vote to support only declared pro-europe parties.
+This recommendation may change dependent on the direction Labour takes.

 What do we consider a ‘pro-rejoin’ position for our political parties?
 It doesn’t have to be a manifesto pledge to rejoin the EU immediately as full members, but it has to be a position that puts us unambiguously on a path to rejoining – seeking EEA membership and/or restoring Freedom of Movement first for example.